carpentries-incubator/hpc-intro/_episodes/02-02-scheduler.md

 - "How do we submit a job?"
 objectives:
 - "Submit a job and have it complete successfully."
+- "Understand how to make resource requests."
 - "Submit an interactive job."
 keypoints:
 - "The scheduler handles how compute resources are shared between users."
 - "Everything you do should be run through the scheduler."
 - "A job is just a shell script."
+- "If in doubt, request more resources than you will need."
 ---

 An HPC system might have thousands of nodes and thousands of users.